Kennedy-Lab-UW/Duplex-Sequencing/README.md

             3: A single-end BAM file containing reads with less common cigar strings
             4: A single-end BAM file containing reads not in --read_type
             5: A tagcounts file
+            6: A tagstats file

             Note that quality scores in outputs 1, 2, and 3 are just space fillers and do not signify anything about the quality of the sequence.

-        The program starts at the position of the first good read, determined by the type of read specified on startup.
-It then goes through the file until it finds a new position, saving all reads as it goes.
-When it finds a new position, it sends the saved reads to the consensus maker, one tag at a time, untill it runs out of tags.
-Consensus sequences are saved until their mates come up, at which point both are written to the output BAM file, read 1 first.
-After making consensuses with the reads from the first position, it continues on through the origional file until it finds another new position, sends those reads to the consensus maker, and so on until the end of the file.
-At the end of the file, any remaining reads are sent through the consensus maker, and any unpaired consensuses are written to a file ending in _UP.bam.

-        In the future, this program may be able to autodetect read length.

-        usage: ConsensusMaker.py [-h] [--infile INFILE] [--tagfile TAGFILE] [--outfile OUTFILE] [--rep_filt REP_FILT]
+        Usage: ConsensusMaker.py [-h] [--infile INFILE] [--tagfile TAGFILE] [--outfile OUTFILE] [--rep_filt REP_FILT]
                                  [--minmem MINMEM] [--maxmem MAXMEM] [--cutoff CUTOFF]
                                  [--Ncutoff NCUTOFF] [--readlength READ_LENGTH]
                                  [--read_type READ_TYPE] [--isize ISIZE]
                                  [--read_out ROUT]

-        optional arguments:
+        Optional arguments:
-          -h, --help            show this help message and exit --infile INFILE       input BAM file
-          --tagfile TAGFILE     output tagcounts file
+          -h, --help            show this help message and exit --infile INFILE       Name of input BAM file --tagfile TAGFILE     Name of output tagcounts file that contains statistics on tag family size.
+Used to for quality control purposes.
-          --outfile OUTFILE     output BAM file
-          --rep_filt REP_FILT   Remove tags with homomeric runs of nucleotides of length x.
+          --outfile OUTFILE     Name of output BAM file --rep_filt REP_FILT   Remove tags with homomeric runs of nucleotides of length x.
 [9]
           --minmem MINMEM       Minimum number of reads allowed to comprise a